 Fall Protection: Normal operation of the oven will not require the operator to be on top of the equipment, however, some maintenance and troubleshooting may require personnel to be more than 6' off of the ground.
 If this is the case, proper fall protection must be used at all times.

 1-4 RECEIVING & HANDLING

 Special care must be taken in handling this equipment due to its configuration, size, and weight.
-Most LEWCO heating cabinets are equipped with either fork pockets or lifting lugs, also known as lifting eyes.

 1-4.1 RIGGING